Architecture

 By Keith York

-The Bobertz House was in fact detailed by Jacks, who had moved to Los Angeles from San Diego after his service in the US Navy from the airfield on Coronado.
-Jacks joined Ellwood in January, 1953 and left eight months later – in August.
+Between March - August of 1953, the young couple worked with Craig Ellwood to design their home not knowing, “…that anyone else worked on our plans.
+Craig gave us the impression he did them,” Gerry later recalled.
 According to Jacks, “Ellwood and I began the project together.
 Toward the end I was working on the drawings solo.
 We designed the home in 1953, drawing in the back bedroom of Case Study House #16 where we lived and ran the architecture practice.”

-Following his time with Craig Ellwood, in 1953, Ernie and Nita moved to Norman, Oklahoma, for graduate studies with Bruce Goff at the University of Oklahoma.
-In 1954, they moved to Little Rock, where Ernie worked in the Erhart, Eichenbaum and Rauch office as a draftsman and designer.
-In 1955, the couple returned to Fayetteville, where Ernie returned to work with Edward Durrell Stone.
+In 1954, the Jacks couple moved to Little Rock, where Ernie served as draftsman (and later designer) for the firm Erhart, Eichenbaum and Rauch.
+In 1955, the couple moved to Fayetteville, where Ernie returned to work with Edward Durrell Stone.

 While Mr. Jacks is survived by his wife, Nita; daughter and son-in-law, Jennifer and Don Shreve, he will be long held in high-esteem in the memory of thousands of students, clients, friends and peers that he touched in his 94 years.
-It was truly an honor getting to know Ernie via his letters and phone calls through the process of understanding the Bobertz House and more broadly post-War modern architecture.

 Have an idea or tip?